bdnorris/DES-340/lectures/lecture16-position-and-display.md

 [inline-block layout](http://learnlayout.com/inline-block-layout.html)

-> CSS was invented in the mid 1990s by scientists and little did they think that it would become quite as used as it has.
+> CSS was invented in the mid-1990s by scientists and little did they think that it would become quite as used as it has.
 The downside of having scientists make tools used for design is they didn’t really think about how designers would use the tools in 20 years’ time.

 > Perhaps the most annoying thing about inline tags like `<a>` and `<span>` is that they don’t listen to a few of the more important CSS rules, mainly width and height.

 > If you try and give them a width and height, they’ll just ignore you.
 Ugh.
 What’s with that?
-The reason is inline tags were always meant to act like text, and technically, they should fit to the content inside them and not be sized.
+The reason is inline tags were always meant to act like text, and technically, they should fit the content inside them and not be sized.
 Several years later, the new committee that updates CSS called the W3C (or the World Wide Web Consortium) decided that if they suddenly gave inline tags the power to control width and height, they may break a lot of older websites.
 So instead they came up with a half-way house: the “inline-block”.
 A rule that lets tags go across the page, just like inline tags, but can be given widths and heights.

 &mdash;SuperHi